 - 1. When your son/daughter is absent call the school in the morning and report the absence.
 Parents should call the office by 8:30 A.M. on any day their child misses school.
 When the child returns to school, they should bring a note and attach doctor verification whenever possible. - 2.
 It is the decision of the school whether reasons for absences are excused or unexcused.
 If after two (2) days a note is not received from the parents or legal guardian the day (s) of absence will be unexcused.
 Students are expected to make-up any missed work whether or not the absence is excused or unexcused in a timely manner.
-The building administrator has the right to assign the student additional time beyond the school day to complete missed work.
+The student has an equal number of days to complete and submit make-up work (ex.
+If the student missed two (2) days of school, the student has two (2) days to submit make-up work) The building administrator has the right to assign the student additional time beyond the school day to complete missed work.
 Needed at home is an unexcused absence.